Tommy0412/CineScoper/README.md

 npm install
 ```

-Edit `.env` file in the root directory:
+Rename config.env to .env and Edit `.env` file in the root directory:

 ```env
 VITE_SITE_NAME=